Sidney Franklin (bullfighter): Personal life

-Franklin appeared in a few films in the USA and Mexico.
-Later he presented bullfights on American TV.
-He wrote an autobiography, Bullfighter from Brooklyn, and was a close friend of the American actor and legend James Dean, who was a big fan of the art of bullfighting.
+He was a close friend of the American actor James Dean, who was a big fan of the art of bullfighting.

-He died at home in 1976, age 72, of natural causes.
-He was gay, his sexual identity having been an open secret among those who knew him, but remaining unknown to the public.
+Franklin was gay, his sexual identity having been an open secret among those who knew him, but remaining unknown to the public.
+In his autobiography, he wrote of heterosexual relationships that are considered fictitious.
+His romantic partner, Julio, would travel as his valet.